This article was updated on 12/15/20.

 - Crunchy foods - As long as it’s not too hard, anything with a crunch to it provides a strengthening workout for your teeth and gums, and nearly all natural crunchy foods are rich in nutrients your mouth needs: think carrots, apples, and celery.

 - Sugarless gum - Studies have shown that chewing sugarless gum after a meal can greatly reduce the immediate impact of acidic food and drink on the integrity of your tooth enamel, and helps cleanse the mouth of tiny food particles and increased bacteria as well as or better than drinking a glass of water.

-Don’t get overwhelmed by the list.
-It’s in priority order, but you’re better off starting with the eating habit that’s easiest for you and implementing them one by one until you’re doing it all consistently.
+Now, don’t get overwhelmed by the list!
+It’s in priority order, but you’re better off starting with the eating habit that’s easiest for you to adopt and implementing the rest one-by-one.

 Stick to regular dental visits

-Going to the dentist every six months has been a worthy, recommended goal since we were kids.
-But when you’re juggling a busy, hectic schedule, dealing with a tight budget, and not currently dealing with acute pain in your mouth, it’s easy to put this important visit off or simply not think about it.
+Going to the dentist every six months has been a recommended goal since we were kids.
+But when you’re juggling a busy schedule, dealing with a tight budget and not experiencing obvious dental pain, it’s easy to put this important visit off or simply not think about it.

 - Budget for it - If you have dental insurance, get informed on how to use it and what you can expect to pay out of pocket, then make sure that amount is budgeted as soon as possible.
 If you don’t have insurance coverage, consider joining a dental discount plan, then calling around to local dentists to determine what your out of pocket cost will be, and do the same.

 - Make your appointment - No more procrastinating!
 Pick up the phone or go to the dentist’s website and make an appointment.
-Write it down or add it to your Google Calendar or whatever you use on your phone to get reminders to make sure you don’t forget about it.
+Write it down, set a reminder in your phone-- whatever you need to do to make sure you don’t forget about it.